gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 ### Cloud Patches preview ☁️

 [Cloud Patches](https://www.gitkraken.com/solutions/cloud-patches) aim to shift developer collaboration earlier in the process for faster feedback, cleaner pull requests, and overcoming tricky code challenges as a team.
 Create Cloud Patches from working changes, commits, stashes, or comparisons  &mdash;  then share the patch URL with others to get feedback and iterate on the changes together.
-It is currently available across GitLens, GitKraken Client, and GitKraken CLI, with plans to add commenting and more capabilities soon.
+It is currently available across GitLens, GitKraken Desktop, and GitKraken CLI, with plans to add commenting and more capabilities soon.

 ### Open Multiple Commit Graph & Focus Tabs